jungtaekkim/bayeso/paper.md

 we can compute its mean and variance functions as reported by @HutterF2014ai.

-We implement the following acquisition functions:
+We implement several acquisition functions:

 - pure exploration;
 - pure exploitation;